The Specialized Allez range consists of great entry level road bikes and a crit racing machine - we help you choose the right model for you

 Which Specialized Allez should you buy?

-With five models to choose from, it’s easy to understand the conundrum.
+With four models to choose from, it’s easy to understand the conundrum.

 The Specialized Allez E5 models will all be reliable rides for commuting, sportives, club runs or just enjoyable spins around the lanes.
-The racey geometry means it’s a good bike for someone who wants their cycling to focus more around sport than getting from A to B.
+The wide ratio geometry means this bike can suit a selection of needs – from club runs to sportives to commutes.

-The same logic applies between the DSW SL Sprint Comp and Expert models.
-These are bikes for racers who are happy to forgo comfort – and the choice between the two price points comes down to how much you value quick shifting when it comes to the race for the line.
+The Sprint bike really is for a completely different rider: these are bikes for racers who are happy to forgo comfort – and the choice between the two price points comes down to how much you value quick shifting when it comes to the race for the line.